spectrocloud/librarium/content/docs/12-enterprise-version/06-air-gap-repo.md

 5. Palette is ready for usage.

-This guide focuses on the first installation phase, as the remaining ones are covered in the [Migrate Cluster to Enterprise](/deploying-an-enterprise-cluster) guide and the [Install Using Quick-Start Mode](/enterprise-version/deploying-the-platform-installer) guide.
+This guide focuses on the first two installation phases, as the remaining ones are covered in the [Migrate Cluster to Enterprise](/deploying-an-enterprise-cluster) guide and the [Install Using Quick-Start Mode](/enterprise-version/deploying-the-platform-installer) guide.

 # Prerequisites